 A financial asset and a financial liability are offset only when the Group currently has the legally enforceable right to offset the recognised amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.

 (iii) Financial assets

-Since January 1, 2018 financial assets are classified, at initial recognition, as subsequently measured at amortised cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.
+The group classifies its financial assets after initial recognition according to whether they are measured at amortised cost, at fair value through other comprehensive income or at fair value through profit or loss.